reflective99/Heap-Manager/README.md

 # Heap-Manager
 Class Project for Operating Systems

-# Do not copy this code for as solutions for assignments
+** Do not copy this code for solution to an assignment